Margaret Richards Mosher, Ph.D., President, Membership Committee Co-Chair

 Mary M. Lewis, Ph.D., Committee on Social Responsibility Chair

 Mary M. Lewis, Ph.D. is a tenure-track instructor in the Psychology Department at Columbus State Community College, and leads their Service Learning Project for the Human Growth and Development Across the Life-Span course.
-She also is a licensed psychologist and provides counseling and assessments to long-term care and nursing home residents with Senior Life Consultants, Inc. Dr. Lewis received her Ph.D. from the University of Akron and has graduate certification in gerontology.
-She previously served as chair of the Committee on Social Responsibility and is also a member of the LGBT Subcommittee.
+She also is the CSCC Faculty Fellow for Service Learning.
+Dr. Lewis is also a licensed psychologist and provides counseling and assessments in long-term care and rehabilitation with Senior Life Consultants, Inc. Dr. Lewis received her Ph.D. from the University of Akron and has graduate certification in gerontology.
+She is also a member of the OPA LGBT Subcommittee and the Governance Task Force.
+She is Past-President of Psychologists in Long-Term Care and a member of the American Psychological Association, APA Div 31, 17, 20, and 12/II.
+She also is a member of the Central Ohio Psychological Association and Ohio Women in Psychology.
 Dr. Lewis’ professional and research interests include social responsibility and social justice issues, end-of-life concerns for individuals with dementia, mental health and aging, and spirituality.
-She is President of Psychologists in Long-Term Care (2011-2013) and a member of the American Psychological Association, APA Div 31, 17, 20, and 12/II, and COPA.

 Wanda McEntyre, Ph.D., Diversity Committee Chair